How to make a chalkboard Halloween pumpkin candy dish out of a plastic or foam pumpkin.

-A few weeks ago, I posted two foam pumpkin carving ideas.
+Previously I posted two foam pumpkin carving ideas here on the blog.
 I carved my street address in one pumpkin and the other one I made a pumpkin purse for kids of any age to take out Trick or Treating to gather and hold the candy the get.

 Today, I have one more to pumpkin carving idea to share that you can complete before the first Trick or Treater rings your doorbell on Halloween.

 Here is what the plastic pumpkins looked like before carving:

 The small pumpkin in the photo is now my third creative pumpkin carving idea.

 Isn’t it cute?
 I re-purposed it into a footed chalkboard candy jar.

 If the feet on the pumpkin look familiar, it is because they are kitchen cabinets knobs.
 They make perfect feet for a candy jar.

 I filled my pumpkin candy jar with candy corn and peanuts, but you can fill it with mini candy bars or anything you like.